Transfer to Secondary School September 2021

 What if I have changed my mind?

-If you have submitted your application and now want to change your preferred school(s) you need to let the School Admissions Team know in writing by completing the Changing your preference/s form.
-Please note that your changed preference(s) will be processed as a late application.
+Have you submitted your application and now want to change your preferred school(s)?
+If so, you need to let the School Admissions Team know in writing.
+You should do this by completing the Changing your preference/s form.
+Please note that if the deadline has passed your changed preference(s) will be processed as a late application.
 Please see the information booklet below for more information.

 You can apply online for a school place using the link below.